Shorewall: Configuration

-It is not a daemon since it does not run continuously, but rather configures rules in the kernel that allow and disallow traffic through the system.
+It is not a daemon since it does not run continuously, but rather configures rules in the kernel allowing and disallowing traffic through the system.
 Shorewall is configured through a group of plain-text configuration files and does not have a graphical user interface, though a Webmin module is available separately.
 A monitoring utility packaged with Shorewall can be used to watch the status of the system as it operates and to assist in testing.